"Patients with advanced colorectal cancer who are no longer responding to other therapies will now have another option, a new oral medication.

 You will not get ELOXATIN on Day 2.
 Leucovorin and 5-fluorouracil will be given the same way as on Day 1.

 - Avoid cold temperatures and cold objects.
-Cover your skin if you must go outside in cold temperatures.
+Cover your skin if you go outdoors in cold temperatures.

 - Do not drink cold drinks or use ice cubes in drinks.